pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 What do you think about ...?
 How much time do you spend trying to answer a question before you ask for help?
 How do you monitor how much time you spend solving problems?

+# topic technical debt
+* How would you explain technical debt to a client?

+# topic GDPR
+* Why is GDPR important?
+* How would you explain GDPR to a client?

 # topic RACI matrix
 * How important is a RACI matrix in an agile environment?